 Exploring her personal past through Doc seems to have anticipated Pollock’s return to her hometown of Fredericton in 1988.
 After a brief stint as artistic director of the Manitoba Theatre Centre in 1988, she moved back to New Brunswick to take on the role of artistic director at Theatre New Brunswick for two years before ideological differences between Pollock and the board of directors prompted her abrupt resignation and return to Calgary in 1990.

-Apart from her published plays discussed here, Pollock has also written dozens of radio and television plays for CBC, has directed well over twenty stage plays across Canada, and has continued to act, even in several of her own plays, including Getting It Straight (Winnipeg: International Women’s Festival, 1988) and Moving Pictures (Edmonton: Timms Centre for the Arts, 2004).
-She has received numerous awards in addition to her Governor General’s awards and nomination, including an ACTRA Nellie Award for National Radio Drama (Sweet Land of Liberty, 1979), a Golden Sheaf Television Award (The Person’s Case, 1981), an Alberta Achievement Award (1983), a Chalmers Canadian Play Award (Doc, 1984), a Canadian-Australian Literary Award (1987), a Japan Foundation Award (1995), and the Harry and Martha Cohen Award for sustained and significant contribution to Calgary theatre (1999).
-Pollock has also received honorary degrees from the University of New Brunswick (1987), Queen’s University (1989), the University of Calgary (2004), and the University of Alberta (2005).
-Throughout her career, she has shown tremendous support for alternative and emerging Canadian theatre, instructing and mentoring young playwrights and students in an effort to foster the growth and evolution of the theatre scene.
+Apart from her published plays discussed here, Pollock also wrote dozens of radio and television plays for CBC, directed well over twenty stage plays across Canada, and continued to act, even in several of her own plays, including Getting It Straight (Winnipeg: International Women’s Festival, 1988) and Moving Pictures (Edmonton: Timms Centre for the Arts, 2004).
+She received numerous awards in addition to her Governor General’s awards and nomination, including an ACTRA Nellie Award for National Radio Drama (Sweet Land of Liberty, 1979), a Golden Sheaf Television Award (The Person’s Case, 1981), an Alberta Achievement Award (1983), a Chalmers Canadian Play Award (Doc, 1984), a Canadian-Australian Literary Award (1987), a Japan Foundation Award (1995), and the Harry and Martha Cohen Award for sustained and significant contribution to Calgary theatre (1999).
+Pollock also received honorary degrees from the University of New Brunswick (1987), Queen’s University (1989), the University of Calgary (2004), and the University of Alberta (2005).
+Throughout her career, she showed unqualified support for alternative and emerging Canadian theatre, instructing and mentoring young playwrights and students in an effort to foster the growth and evolution of the theatre scene.
 Pollock co-founded Calgary’s Garry Theatre (1992–7) with her son, Kirk Campbell, transforming an old porn cinema in a downtrodden area of the city into a hot spot for the dramatic arts.
-Most recently, Pollock was elected president of the Alberta Playwrights Network (1998) and went on to become the organization’s playwright-in-residence and the director of the Playwright’s Lab (2006).
+Toward the end of her career, Pollock was elected president of the Alberta Playwrights Network (1998) and went on to become the organization’s playwright-in-residence and the director of the Playwright’s Lab (2006).
 In 2007, she was a finalist for the Lieutenant Governor of Alberta Arts Award.
-She continues to be an active and passionate presence in the development of contemporary Canadian theatre.
+Her legacy is that of a passionate and progressive presence in the development of contemporary Canadian theatre.

 Corinna Chong, Spring 2009